ryoha000/filterg_apo/Readme.md

+# FiltergAPO

+## development
+### kissfft
+Need kissfft.
+Please add kiss_fft.h to the include directory and the built static library to the lib directory.

+## thanks
+This project is implemented by adding functions to MinimalAPO published in [Equalizer APO](https://sourceforge.net/projects/equalizerapo/).
+The readme of the original MinimalAPO is below.

 Preparation steps:
 1. Build the project for your OS architecture (Win32/x64).
 2. Register the APO by opening a command shell with Administrator privileges